-Most people have little experience dealing with what happens after their loved one dies and they have been designated as the successor Trustee who will be in charge of settling their loved one's Revocable Living Trust.
-The purpose of this guide is to provide a general overview of the six steps required to settle a Revocable Living Trust after the Trustmaker dies.
+Most people have little experience dealing with what happens after their loved one dies and they have been named as the successor Trustee who will be in charge of settling their loved one's Revocable Living Trust.
+The purpose of this guide is to provide a general overview of the six steps required to settle and then terminate a Revocable Living Trust after the Trustmaker dies.

 The first step in settling a Revocable Living Trust is to locate all of the decedent's original estate planning documents and other important papers.

 Aside from locating the original Revocable Living Trust agreement and any trust amendments, you'll also need to locate the decedent's original Pour-Over Will.
 In addition, the decedent may have left written funeral, cremation, burial or memorial instructions and a personal property memorandum.
 All original documents should be stored in a safe place until they can be given to the trust attorney.